 Opens and shuts hands 3 months Yes By 3 months

-Pushes down on legs when feet are placed on a firm surface 3 months Sort of Will push down to stand up in walker, but not if you just hold him under the arms.
+Pushes down on legs when feet are placed on a firm surface 3 months 3 years He would sort of do this before then in his walker, but to just hold him by his hands and have him do it was right around 3 years.

 Brings hand to mouth 3 months Yes By 3 months